 In addition to Byzantine failures, we assume that further $F_C$ nodes may crash.
 The consensus algorithm we employ rely on synchrony to provide liveness, but not to provide safety.
-In order to avoid the FLP impossibility result on consensus~\cite{fischer1985impossibility}, we assume that (dashed) communication channels are weakly synchronous: Message delays among correct miners do not grow too fast and indefinitely.
+To avoid the FLP impossibility result~\cite{fischer1985impossibility}, we assume that (dashed) communication channels are weakly synchronous: Message delays among correct miners do not grow too fast and indefinitely, because a Global Stabilization Time (GST) event~\cite{Dwork1988} eventually happens, after which the mining network behaves synchronously.
+Moreover, as in ~\cite{GKL15}, we assume that all participants are able to synchronize in the course of a ``round'', and that each round includes a GST event.
 This is considered a pretty faithful model of a real production system network, where faults are eventually repaired.
 As long as the network is in a failed state, it may fail to deliver messages, delay/duplicate them, or deliver them out of order.
 We assume an adversary that can coordinate faulty nodes, but cannot subvert the cryptographic primitives in use.}